ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 #### Event

-This block includes standrdized time and verbatim time and location data.
+This block includes standardized time and verbatim time and location data.
 You can add 1 Event to any catalog record in data entry.
 Additional Events can be added manually or via the [Catalog Record Event: Bulkload Tool](https://arctos.database.museum/loaders/BulkloadSpecimenEvent.cfm).

-**CONDITIONALLY OPTIONAL** (if you add any **Event** or **Locality** data)
+**CONDITIONALLY REQUIRED** (if you add any **Event** or **Locality** data)

 * **event_verbatim_locality** is the location of the event exactly as described in the fieldnotes or wherever the information is being transcribed from.
 This field should be as descriptive as possible and include all aspects of "place" provided in the original data.